Funny Face (comedian): Career

 Funny Face's first appearance on the Night of 1010 Laughs was in 2010 Ghana.
 It is believed that he made his breakthrough in comedy through this.

-Funny Face played the role of driver's mate in the TV3 sitcom Chorkor tro tro, where he was known as Chemu before quitting.
+Funny Face played the role of driver's mate in the TV3 sitcom Chorkor Trotro, where he was known as Chemu before quitting.
 His role in Chorkor Trotro gave him much popularity.
 He has also performed at the comedy dubbed Night of 1018 laughs.

 His interest in music made him work with hiplife artist Castro de Destroyer.
 He featured in Castro's Sweet Banana while Castro also featured in Funny Face's Odo Bekumi.
 Funny Face also appeared in Castro and Asamoah Gyan's Do The Dance, and Odo Pa.

 He has also assisted Togolese international footballer Emmanuel Adebayor at his charity event.
 He also spearheaded the Vodafone Ghana Red Campaign.

 Marriage life

 Funny Face married his wife Madama Elizabeth Adjoa Ntim in 2014 at a private ceremony witnessed by very few family and friends.
 Two years later, Funny Face confirmed on social media that they were separated.
 Following the controversial breakup, Ntim spoke about an unfulfilling sexual relationship while Funny Face accused her of cheating on him.
 Funny Face has 3 children with his partner Vanessa, who he met in 2019 through Papa Kumasi.